Haas VF-16

 The Haas VF-16 is a Formula One car designed and built by Italian chassis manufacturer Dallara on behalf of Haas F1 Team for use in the 2016 Formula One season.
 The car was powered by Ferrari's 2016-specification power unit, the Ferrari 061.
-It was driven by former Lotus driver Romain Grosjean and Esteban Gutiérrez, who has made his return to competition after spending the 2015 season as a testing and development driver for Ferrari.
+It was driven by former Lotus driver Romain Grosjean and Esteban Gutiérrez, who had made his return to competition after spending the 2015 season as a testing and development driver for Ferrari.
 The car made its competitive debut at the 2016 Australian Grand Prix.

-This was the first Formula One car to use Pennzoil lubricant.

 Development history

 Naming

 The origin of naming the car "VF-16" is derived from the first CNC machine manufactured by Haas Automation, the VF-1, launched in 1988.
 The "V" stands for vertical, which is an industry standard designation for a vertical mill.
 Gene Haas, founder of Haas Automation, added "F1" to the name to unofficially designate it as the company's "Very First One".